Weightlifting Supplements for Beginners

 You have now taken on the new lifestyle and commitment of bodybuilding.
-You have begun weight training consistently and have made a diet plan to meet your current goals.
+You have begun lifting weights consistently and have made a diet plan to meet your current goals.
 Now, you want to take your progress yet another step and are looking into weightlifting supplements.

 Supplements by definition are nutritional aids to help support and further your bodybuilding lifestyle.
 They are not to be used as a complete substitute for food.
 Supplements basically aid you in giving your body nutrients it is not receiving from food.
 For example, if you are not receiving enough vitamin C from your diet, you may want to strongly consider going to the health food store, such as a GNC or Vitamin Shop and picking up some tablets or capsules of vitamin C depending on whatever dosage your physician suggests.